 The sticker price is only part of the total investment.
 Here are the costs that do not appear on the initial quote.

-Implementation fees ($5,000-$50,000).
+Implementation fees.
 6sense is not a self-serve tool.
 Implementation involves CRM configuration, data integration, segment creation, and workflow setup.
 According to BookYourData, implementation costs typically represent 10-20% of the annual license fee.
 Larger enterprises with complex tech stacks pay more.

 Onboarding and training time (4-8 weeks minimum).
-G2 reviewers consistently note a steep learning curve.
-The platform's usability scores 5/10 on G2, meaning your marketing ops or RevOps team will spend weeks learning the platform before it generates value.
+G2 reviewers consistently note a steep learning curve, which means your marketing ops or RevOps team will spend weeks learning the platform before it generates value.
 That is 4-8 weeks of salary for skilled operators producing nothing else.

-Dedicated RevOps headcount ($60,000-$120,000/year).
+Dedicated RevOps headcount.
 Many teams discover they need a full-time administrator to manage 6sense segments, intent models, and reporting.
 This is not a cost 6sense charges directly, but it is a cost the platform creates.
 Without dedicated management, adoption stalls and the platform becomes expensive shelfware.

-LinkedIn Sales Navigator ($1,200/user/year).
+LinkedIn Sales Navigator (Core, $1,079.88/user/year).
 Some 6sense workflows require Sales Navigator to fully leverage contact-level insights.
-For a team of 20, that adds $24,000 per year to the total cost.
+For a team of 20, that adds roughly $21,600 per year to the total cost, more if you need the Advanced tier at $1,799.88.

 Auto-renewal traps.
 Multiple G2 reviewers report being surprised by automatic renewals.
 Cancellation windows are tight, and missing the window locks you into another 12-24 month cycle at potentially higher rates.